Invited Competition in Reykjavik, Iceland

 The proposal adopts and manipulates the slopes and undulation of the landscape to form the surfaces and levels of the building complex.
 The surrounding forest is taken both figuratively and literally into the temple through the use of in-between spaces, light filtration and planting.
 The spaces use the ideas of forest groves and landform to arrangement the spaces internally and externally.
 Orientation of the spaces and light sources follow the landscape, cardinal directions and celestial events.

-For more than a millennia no known temples have been built to the Norse gods, so it can be difficult to find sources for the exact use of spaces, it’s rituals, symbolism and accommodation of the old religion.
-When offered the opportunity to submit a proposal for the design of the new Hof the designer found it the most exciting design work we have taken on, as it has the potential to become a new building archetype for pagan temples.
+For more than a millennia no known Norse temples have been built to the Norse gods, so it can be difficult to find sources for the exact use of spaces, it’s rituals, symbolism and accommodation of the old religion.
+When offered the opportunity to submit a proposal for the design of the new Hof the designer found it the most exciting design work we have taken on, as it has the potential to become a new building archetype for Norse temples.

 “Níu man ek heima, níu íviðjur, mjötvið mæran, fyr mold neðan.”